 Having a beautiful, green, luscious lawn is our way of showing our attention to detail, our nurturing instincts, and our creativity.

 Look, at the end of the day, if you live in certain parts of the US, a drought is inevitable.
-So its best that you prepare now by treating your lawn and landscape properly so that it can better weather... the weather.
+So it's best that you prepare now by treating your lawn and landscape properly so that it can better weather... the weather.

-Here's the good news, if you are proactive, you can keep your lawn healthy all year round.
+Here's the good news: if you are proactive, you can keep your lawn healthy all year round.
 And if your lawn happens to go dormant from a severe drought.
 Using the above techniques will get your lawn back in the green in no time.

 Need an extra hand to help prepare for droughts or other lawn issues?